18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-faq.md

 Include language that specifies which days will be at your own expense, and acknowledge that "I understand all other travel expenses including lodging and meals before or after the official travel dates specified above are my own responsibility."

+Alternatively, you may book your official travel and have it approved as normal.
+Once your travel has been approved by the travel team in Concur, you may then call AdTrav at (877) 472-6716 and request to be rebooked on a different flight for personal travel.
+In the case of most government contract flights, there is no additional charge.
+However, if there is an additional cost compared to your original itinerary, AdTrav will request you provide a personal credit or debit card number to pay for the difference.

 #### What if I am traveling to or returning from a location other than my home location?

 If you were previously scheduled to be on leave or telework at the other location*, the full cost of travel from or to that location can be approved at the discretion of your authorizing official.
 Ensure that there is language in the email that reflects your itinerary.

-If you'd like to schedule personal travel that's incidental to your work trip (i.e. planned after the work trip), after your official work itinerary has been approved in Concur, you can give AdTrav a call at (877) 472-6716 and request that your itinerary be changed, with you covering any difference in cost that may arise.
+If you'd like to schedule personal travel that's incidental to your work trip (i.e. planned after the work trip), after your official work itinerary has been approved in Concur, you can give AdTrav a call at (877) 472-6716 and request that your itinerary be changed for personal reasons, with you covering any difference in cost that may arise.

 *Note that while GSA travel policy doesn't explicitly forbid being approved to travel from a foreign location, [travel to or from foreign locations](#international-travel) must be requested in Event Tracker for GSA Administrator approval at least 7 weeks in advance, amking approval in these circumstances extremely unlikely.